SandeepanBhattacharyya/FleetPulse---Real-Time-Vehicle-Telemetry-Alerting-Pipeline/README.md

 - [ ] **Geofencing alerts**: Flag vehicles that leave a designated operating zone using Flink's geospatial functions

 ---
-# Please Feel Free to 'star' this repository if you found something new.
+- *Please Feel Free to ⭐ this repository if you found something new.*
----

-*FleetPulse — because your fleet shouldn't have to wait for a batch job to know it's on fire.*
+- *FleetPulse — because your fleet shouldn't have to wait for a batch job to know it's on fire.*